-QuickBooks is a multi-user program, as opposed to a "true" network program.
+QuickBooks Desktop is a multi-user program, as opposed to a "true" network program.
 Network programs are typically installed on a single server or workstation, and then accessed from that installation by multiple users simultaneously.
-In contrast, every QuickBooks user on the network must have a separate, licensed copy of QuickBooks installed on their local workstations.
+In contrast, every QuickBooks Desktop user on the network must have a separate, licensed copy of QuickBooks installed on their local workstations.

 However, while the QuickBooks program must be installed on each workstation, the company data file can be stored on a single server or workstation and accessed by multiple users.
 QuickBooks allows users to simultaneous access to the data file across the network.